 Instructions

-• In a large bowl, beat both sugars, peanut butter, butter, and egg until well blended.
+• In a large bowl, beat sugars, peanut butter, butter, and egg until well blended.
 Stir in flour, baking soda, and baking powder until dough forms.

 • Shape dough into 1-inch balls; roll in additional granulated sugar.
 Place on ungreased cookie sheets, about 2 inches apart.